eguvenc/framework_old/docs/database/README.md

 echo $query->row()->num; // output 7
 ```

-An alternative way If data is not large and you already use fetch_all then you can use php count(); function
+An alternative way If data is not large and you already use fetchAll then you can use php count(); function

 ```php
 $query = $this->db->query("SELECT * FROM articles");